Cultural Connectedness Exchange Network

 • Ciaran Walsh, an Arts Director of Culture Ireland

-…and feature regular conversations about imrpoving and increasing potential collaborations, alongside Irish representation in the UK’s arts and culture sector.
+…and feature regular conversations about improving and increasing potential collaborations, alongside Irish representation in the UK’s arts and culture sector.

-On the basis that very little was discussed about individual member strategy, etc., the recording of that session is being made available, here.
+On the basis that very little was discussed about individual member strategy, etc., a recording of the ACI session is available, here.
 To receive information on future meetings, sign up as a member (free), below.

 Background